The Porthole Portage Frontend

 Version 0.5:

-main window terminal dependancy tab
+main window terminal dependency tab

 Version 0.3: